sheilah-ndiema/phase-4-debugging-network-requests-lab/README.md

   - How I debugged:

+  *error was unititialized server error 500
+  *checked for typos and corrected

 - Update the number of likes for a toy

   - How I debugged:
+    *chek for type of error(json) corrected error by *ensuring render json

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+    checked for type of error(404)
+    \*corrected error by writing a new route